Luke 14 – Feasts and Invitations

 a.
 When you are invited by anyone to a wedding feast: A wedding party was the most important social occasion in Jewish life at that time.
 The seating arrangement at the table indicated one’s standing in the community.

 b.
-Do not sit down in the best place: If one takes the most honored seat for himself, he may be asked to be removed if the host would rather have someone else sit there.
+Do not sit down in the best place: If one takes the most honored place for himself, he may be asked to be removed if the host would rather have someone else sit there.

 i.
 We don’t have the same exact customs illustrating social standing by the seating arrangements at a wedding.
 Yet there are constant occasions in modern life where one can display their own sense of self importance, pride, and high opinion of one’s self.